10 Ways To Have A Happy, Cohesive Bilingual Family

 Parenting means both parents presenting a united front to their children and this is made harder if one doesn’t understand the other.

 It also gives the child opportunities (as they get older) to play one parent off against the other, pushing limits and boundaries as they develop.

 Families are not a place for division and that’s why when asked how we raise bilingual children, I strongly recommend incorporating two languages into your child’s life.

-Create a bilingual family rather than raise a bilingual child.
+How to create a bilingual family (rather than raise a bilingual child):

 1. Become A Student